Blitum californicum: Description

 This is a perennial herb producing a number of decumbent to erect stems which approach a meter in maximum height when growing upright.
 It grows from a thick, fleshy caudex.
 When there are many stems the plant may form a clump or mat.
 The leaves grow on long petioles and are triangular or arrowhead-shaped and up to about 10 centimeters long.
 The edges are deeply and sharply toothed.

 The inflorescences are spherical clusters dotted along an inflorescence-like spike.
 Each dense cluster contains several rounded flowers, with each flower a series of flat lobes covering the developing fruit.
 The fruit is a reddish utricle layered around the surface of the seed.

 Uses

-California goosefoot was used for a variety of purposes by Native Americans including use as a medicine and a source of soap, in addition to the use of the seeds for flour and the leaves and shoots as a cooked vegetable.
+California goosefoot is used for a variety of purposes by Native Americans including use as a medicine and a source of soap, in addition to the use of the seeds for flour and the leaves and shoots as a cooked vegetable.